winstxnhdw/ezgif-essentials/README.md

 # ezgif-essentials
 **Want to generate GIFs of the highest quality?
 Tired of having too many unecessary parameters?
 You also happen to be a motion graphic designer?** `ezgif-essentials` is a pseudo-opinionated video/sequence to GIF CLI converter.
 It uses the same robust conversion pipeline as [ezGIF](https://ezgif.com/) without the frame rate limitations or involuntary compression.
+It is powered by [FFmpeg](https://github.com/kkroening/ffmpeg-python) and [Gifsicle](https://github.com/kohler/gifsicle)

 > WARNING: Image sequence conversions are garbage at the moment

 ## Installation